polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 JWT tokens have an expiration date.
 This is typically configured in your _"appsettings.json"_ file in your Magic backend as `magic:auth:valid-minutes`, and once this time has passed, the token will no longer be considered valid, and using the token after this period, will result in an _"Access Denied"_ being returned from the server.
 However, since JWT token are just JSON, and the expiration time is just a Unix timestamp, you can parse the JWT token in your frontend, calculate the expiration date, and make sure you refresh your token _before_ the expiration date is reached, and replace your existing token with the new token returned by Magic.
 Magic contains a `refresh` token endpoint to achieve this.
-Internally this endpoint will use the **[auth.ticket.refresh]** slot to create a new token, where the only difference is that it has a new expiration date.
+Internally this endpoint will use the **[auth.ticket.refresh]** slot to create a new token, where the only difference between your old and your new token is that it has a new expiration date.

 ## Securing your endpoints